-Let tea brew for 5-10 minutes (or longer if desired).
+Let tea brew for 10 minutes or so (longer if desired).
 Then pour the tea into another jar, straining out loose tea with a little strainer.
 Add and stir in: > 1/4 c. sugar

 After tea has cooled, add to the komucha-brewing jar.
 That jar should have around a cup or two of starter tea in it, plus the scoby.
 (Strain that liquid once in awhile, to remove brown tendrils or sediment.)

 Stir the mix of old and new, and let it brew for a week or two, to taste.

 Decant some of the finished kombucha into carbonating-style bottles (with the spring-clamp and rubber gasket).

 To the bottled kombucha, also add a cup or two of a favorite organic juice, if desired, or ginger or other flavorings.
 I’m a stickler for using organic- a lot of produce, like apples, are on the dirty dozen list, full of pesticides.
 Some of my favorites for flavoring kombucha (and kefir) are POM pomegranate juice, organic apple juice, or this Tart Cherry Juice Concentrate.
 (The concentrated cherry juice might seem expensive, but it takes 53 lbs. of produce to yield 1 lb. of juice!).
 This black cherry juice concentrate is also a good one.